danbev/learning-rust/README.md

 For example, rusty-v8 uses a build script.

+### Native threads
+Tasks provided by the OS, like 1:1 between a task and a thread.
+The OS can handle the scheduling.
+A thread (task in linux) can be quite heavy and there is a limit on the number of threads that can be created.

+### Green threads
+Is where a single OS thread can run multiple tasks.
+Are not part of the overall system, instead the runtime handles the scheduling.
+Lighter weight than native thread and you can create more of them.

 ### async/await
 Remember that asynchronous programming allows us to run multiple task concurrently on the `same` thread.
 The goal is to reduce the overhead of using multiple threads.
 Threads are supported at the operating system level and are easy to use (perhaps minus synchronization issues) but that is not the case for async code which is why the language or a library is required.
+Remember that Rust does not have a runtime like JavaScript for example.
+In JavaScript promises can be run when they get created, but in Rust there has to be something that does this.
+This is where the need for an executor for futures need to be specified.
+One that would work is Tokio for example.

 `async`